Top 5 WhatsApp Hacking Methods Hackers Use Every Day

 Future of WhatsApp Security

-- AI phishing detection
+- Artificial intelligence phishing detection

-- Device verification alerts
+- Device verification notifications

-- Automatic logout from inactive sessions
+- Auto logoff of inactive sessions

-- Advanced reporting and recovery tools
+- Sophisticated reporting and recovery tools

 Conclusion